dendronhq/dendron-site/vault/dendron.topic.publishing.quickstart.publishing-your-site.md

 - NOTE: you can get your SITE_URL from the settings page in github. you want to take everything up to `.com` (eg. if the url shown is `https://kevinslin.github.io/dendron-publish-sample/`, then the site url would be ` https://kevinslin.github.io`)
 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/publishv2.github-url.jpg)
 - NOTE: if you've setup your github repository using `{username}.github.io` format, your site url will be the same as the url shown
-    - otherwise (as in the example abov)e, you will have a suffix at the end of your SITE_URL (eg. `dendron-publish-sample`)
+    - otherwise (as in the example above), you will have a suffix at the end of your SITE_URL (eg. `dendron-publish-sample`)
     - in this case, you will need to add the suffix using the `assetsPrefix` property

 #### Examples